USER-VKpy-4616/Notionated-Task-Manger/readme.md

 Multimodal RAG app built with Gemini AI and pathway LLM is used to analyze the stored csv file.

 3.Streamlit
-Streamlit is used to built a simple UI to get the notion integration id and table id from the end user, which in connection with Notion API doqnloads the database as a csv file.
+Streamlit is used to built a simple UI to get the notion integration id and table id from the end user, which in connection with Notion API downloads the database as a csv file.
 After the Multimodal RAG goes through the csv file, we can ask questions through the UI which in turn answers our questions.

 # Installation
 ## 1.Prerequisites